Sebasrs/SOAP/README.md

 You need to install NodeJS and NPM in your computer

-Run the following commands in project root directory:
+Run the following commands in /Front-end and /Back-end:
 To install the node dependencies
 ```sh
 npm install